Upperclass Residential Options

 Shields Hall, which opened in 1999, is named in honor of 1943 Mount Union graduate, Dr. Clifford D. Shields and Mrs. Betty (Hatton) Shields, a 1944 graduate of Mount Union.

-This is a two-story building which houses 103 upperclass students in suite-style living units.
+This is a two-story building which houses 103 upperclassmen students in suite-style living units.
 These rooms are set up as double rooms with an adjoining bathroom.
 Student rooms are equipped with moveable beds, dressers, desks and built-in closets.
-There is a laundry facility and vending machines in the basement of the hall as well as a computer station with a networked printer.
+There is a laundry facility as well as vending machines in the basement of the hall as well as a computer station with a networked printer.
 There is a television lounge on the first floor.
 This building is air-conditioned.

 When construction began on Hoiles-Peterson Hall in 1988, it was the first new residence hall to have been built on the campus in twenty years.
 Hoiles-Peterson Hall was dedicated to Donald and Josephine Peterson.
 Dr. Donald Albert Peterson graduated in 1939 from MUC.
 He served on Board of Trustees at Mount Union starting in 1945.
 He was chairman of the board from 1971 to 1987.
 Dr. Peterson was the former publisher of the Alliance Review and owner of WDPN A.M. and WZKL F.M. in Alliance.
 He was awarded the honorary Doctor of Letters degree at the 1988 Mount Union Commencement Exercises.